-At the Law Offices of Willie D. Powells III and Associates, PLLC in Houston, we provide aggressive defense for individuals arrested and charged with DWI.
+At the Law Offices of Willie D. Powells III and Associates, PLLC, we provide an aggressive defense for individuals arrested and charged with DWI in Houston.
 You are not just another number to us.
 We are always available by phone, email, or text and work hard to obtain the best possible outcome in your case.

 Each state has specific laws defining driving while intoxicated.
 As stated in the Texas Penal Code, Title 10, Chapter 49, “intoxicated” means:

 The blood alcohol concentration (BAC) legal limit is lower (.04%) for drivers under the age of 21 and commercial drivers operating under a CDL (commercial driver’s license).

 Penalties for a first time DWI depend on your BAC and other aggravating factors, such as an open container in the vehicle.
 With a BAC of .08% or greater but less than .15%, you face:

 If your BAC was .15% or higher, possible fines increase to not more than $4,000 and maximum possible jail time increases to up to one year.
 If you had an open container in the car at the time of arrest, minimum jail time increases to six days.

 If you have been arrested for DWI, law enforcement officials have undoubtedly collected evidence to support the case against you.
 Even in the face of existing evidence, there may be ways to mount an effective defense.
 Your best course of action after a DWI arrest is to consult with an experienced Houston DWI attorney as soon as possible.